-$12-J$ layers process remaining input learnable prompts and leaning these prompts degenerates to Equation \ref{vit_prompt}.
-We further discuss the choice of insertion depth in the supplementary material.
+The output token corresponding to the visual prompt is discarded.
+The remaining $12-J$ layers process learnable prompts without enhancement, and learning these prompts reverts to conventional visual prompt tuning.

-To effectively and efficiently fuse the retrieved representations, we propose a retrieval-enhanced convolution block (REConv).
-As illustrated in the bottom of Figure \ref{fig:fig2}, a REConv block consists of three convolution layers: two $1\times1$ convolutions that respectively reduce and scale the channel dimensionality and a $3\times3$ convolution that is located in the middle of two $1\times1$ convolutions.
-Before these convolution layers, we reshape the 1D token sequence structure of visual prompts to the 2D matrix structure.
-REConv blocks process $\hat{\boldsymbol{i}}$ in parallel to generate dynamic prompts, which can be formulated as
+We propose a retrieval-enhanced convolution block to effectively and efficiently fuse the retrieved representations (REConv).
+As illustrated at the bottom of Fig.~\ref{fig:promptlearner}, a REConv block comprises three convolution layers: two $1\times1$ convolutions, which individually reduce and scale the channel dimensionality and a $3\times3$ convolution positioned between the two $1\times1$ convolutions.
+Before these convolution layers, we reshape the 1D token sequence structure of visual prompts into a 2D matrix structure.
+REConv blocks process the input $\hat{\boldsymbol{i}}$ in parallel to generate dynamic prompts, which can be formulated as

-where $\mathrm{LN}$ is Layer Normalization and $\beta$ is a hyper-parameter for scaling the output.
-More design discussions on handling retrieved representations can be found in the supplementary materials.
+In this context, $\mathrm{LN}$ denotes Layer Normalization, and $\beta$ is a hyper-parameter used for scaling the output.

-\subsection{Retrieval-based adapter}
+\subsection{Retrieval-based Adapter}